noqqe/why-openbsd.rocks/content/fact/pie.md

 ---

-A PIE binary and all of its dependencies are loaded into random locations within virtual memory each time the application is executed.
+A PIE binary and all of its dependencies are loaded into random locations within virtual memory every time the application is executed.

-This brings a lot of randomization to executing the binary of choice which (again) makes it hard for an attacker to predict behaviour.
+This heavy use of randomization makes it hard for an attacker to predict the binary's behaviour.

 Details: